bisarca/bisarca/README.md

 Contributions to Bisarca are always welcome!

 * Report any bugs or issues you find on the [issue tracker](https://github.com/bisarca/bisarca/issues).
-* You can grab the source code at Puli’s [Git repository](https://github.com/bisarca/bisarca).
+* You can grab the source code at Bisarca's [Git repository](https://github.com/bisarca/bisarca).

 Support
 -------